Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

     list_of_question.append(question_template)
 ```

-**Important : I added an ID to each element I defined (e.g., block, fixation cross, question, timer ...).
+**Important : you must add an ID to each element of your trial (e.g., block, fixation cross, question, timer ...).
 This will be necessary to find each part of your trial in the `.qsf` file (step 5).**

 Finally, you only have to write the final list in a `.txt` file and import it in Qualtrics !
-This is how to do it : [Importing a TXT Survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportTXTDoc).
+This is how to do it : [How to import a TXT Survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportTXTDoc).